stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 The **[Carry](https://en.wikipedia.org/wiki/Carry_flag)** (C) flag is used by the ALU as a carry or borrow bit for addition and subtraction, and as a ninth bit for the bit shifting operations.

-When the ALU is to be used for an addition operation, the Carry flag needs to be set if the addition should include a carry bit, or cleared if it should not.
-This flag then gets updated by the ALU as part of the addition operation.
-It gets set if the result of the addition includes a carry bit, or it gets cleared if the result does not include a carry bit.
+When the ALU is to be used for an addition operation, the Carry flag needs to be set if the addition should include a carry bit or cleared if it should not.
+This flag then gets updated by the ALU as part of the addition operation: it gets set if the result of the addition includes a carry bit, or it gets cleared if the result does not include a carry bit.

-When the ALU is to be used for a subtraction operation, the Carry flag needs to be set if the subtraction should not include a borrow bit, or cleared if it should.
-This flag then gets updated by the ALU as part of the subtraction operation.
-It gets set if the subtraction did not require a bit to be borrowed, or it gets cleared if the subtraction did require a bit to be borrowed.
+When the ALU is to be used for a subtraction operation, the Carry flag needs to be set if the subtraction should not include a borrow bit or cleared if it should include it.
+This flag then gets updated by the ALU as part of the subtraction operation: it gets set if the subtraction did not require a bit to be borrowed, or it gets cleared if the subtraction did require a bit to be borrowed.

-The **Negative** (N) flag is useful when values are being interpreted as signed values using two's complement representation.
+The **Negative** (N) flag is useful when values are being interpreted as signed values using the two's complement representation.
 As described earlier in this post, in that representation the most significant bit (the sign bit) indicates if the value is negative, when that bit is set, or positive, when that bit is not set.
 To assist with checking whether a signed value is positive or negative, some instructions update the state of this Negative flag to the same state as bit #7 of the instruction result.
 So if we know that the result represents the MSB of a signed value, the state of this flag tells us if the result is positive or negative.

+(Note that the borrowing is conceptual since, as explained earlier, subtraction is implemented as a form of addition.)

 The [**Overflow**](https://en.wikipedia.org/wiki/Overflow_flag) (V) flag is set by the ALU when the sign bit of the result of an addition or subtraction does not have the expected state, specifically when the values being added or subtracted are interpreted as signed 8-bit values using the two's complement representation.
 If the Overflow flag is set then overflow has occurred and the result is not valid.
 If this flag is not set then overflow has not occurred.
 Note that it is only useful to check for overflow after adding or subtracting the MSBs of two signed values.